How To Care For & Propagate A String Of Pearls Plant

 String Of Pearls had me at first sight & I knew I wanted one for my very own.
 Find out how very easy it is to care for & propagate.
 I now have many!

-String of Pearls, or Senecio rowleyanus, had me at first sight – I knew that was a plant I wanted for my very own one day.
-When I moved to Santa Barbara quite a few pots had been left behind at my home by the previous owner so I zoomed in on one of them as a home for a String of Pearls.
-Fortunately, they are easy to find here so 4 years ago I bought a 2″ plant and in it went into the large pot on the patio outside my dining room to live with the Coprosma, Plectranus and whatever seasonal annuals catch my fancy.
+String Of Pearls, or Senecio rowleyanus, had me at first sight – I knew that was a plant I wanted for my very own one day.
+When I moved to Santa Barbara quite a few pots had been left behind at my new home by the previous owner so I zoomed in on one of them for a String of Pearls.
+Fortunately, they’re easy to find here so 4 years ago I bought a 2″ plant and in it went into the large pot on the patio outside my dining room to living with the Coprosma, Plectranthus and whatever seasonal annuals catch my fancy.

 Oh, please be sure to check out our book Mother Nature Inspired Christmas Ornaments.
 I’ve used cuttings of this plant to adorn some of the ornaments I made in the book.
 After the holidays were over and the ornaments were packed away, I planted those String Of Pearls cuttings in another container.
 I now have even more to design with!